When to plant Anise in Walker County, GA

 Walker County, Georgia is in USDA Hardiness Zone 8a.
 The average last spring frost is April 1 and first fall frost is October 31.

-Walker County County sits in USDA Zone 8a.
+Walker County sits in USDA Zone 8a.
 Anise grows reliably in zones 4a through 10b, so it's a good fit here.

-Can Anise grow in Walker County County's climate?
+Can Anise grow in Walker County's climate?

 Your Walker County Garden Planner — Free